Sivashankarcrr/LabVIEW-Quick-Open/README.md

 - **Faster Search** It supports a search pattern similar to fuzzy matching.
 It finds matches even for misspelled or partially typed words similar to VS Code Quick Open feature.
 - **Easy Integration:** Currently leverages LabVIEW's Quick Drop functionality to invoke the Quick Open UI.
 - **User-Friendly Interface:** A clean and intuitive UI that allows you to find and open VIs with minimal effort.
+-
+## Compatibility

+Developed in LabVIEW 2020, Quick Open is compatible with versions 2021 and above

 ## Installation

 1. **Download the Files:**
-   - Download the `Quick Open as QuickDrop Plugin.vi` and `QuickOpen.vi` files from the repository.
+   - Download the `Quick Open as QuickDrop Plugin.vi` and `QuickOpen.vi` files from the repository along with the folder.

 2. **Copy to Quick Drop Plugin Location:**
    - Navigate to your LabVIEW Quick Drop plugin directory.
 This is typically located at: